 Consider investing in custom built closets and/or shelves.
 Built-ins can increase the value of your property, properly care for your possessions as well as provide another way to keep clutter from invading your home.

 Just because you live in a small space does not mean you must have small furniture.
 Scale is important in a small space, so don’t hesitate to get a couple of items that are on a larger scale but that still work within your space.
-Big elements that deliver scale are usually items such as mirrors, art, a comfy reading chair or other important element of your room.
+Big elements that deliver scale are usually items such as mirrors, art, or a comfy reading chair.

 Selecting visually light furniture will allow you to have more elements in a space without seeming cramped.
 For example, furniture with hairpin or mid-century modern tapered legs, or any other airy style that leaves plenty of empty space around your pieces is ideal.
 Glass or molded plastic coffee tables and chairs also allow light to travel through and around your space, making it feel more expansive.
 Consider investing in a glass bar cart or coffee table, which will bring an elegant feel to your space.